 It’s not just about drinking more when it’s hot though, it’s also important to drink the right stuff to avoid dehydration.
 Summer staples in the form of iced coffee, a cold beer or a chilled glass of wine may taste very refreshing going down, but alcohol and caffeine are both actually very dehydrating in the longer run.

-To avoid getting overheated – and a terrible headache – keep a bottle of water with you to sip from at all times and if you happen to be indulging in a few adult beverages at a cookout alternate each drink with a tall, cool glass of water which will not only prevent dehydration but also help you drink a little less too, avoiding another type of nasty headache- a hangover headache – the next day.
+To avoid getting overheated – and a terrible headache – keep a bottle of water with you to sip from at all times and if you happen to be indulging in a few adult beverages at a summer gathering alternate each drink with a tall, cool glass of water which will not only prevent dehydration but also help you drink a little less too, avoiding another type of nasty headache- a hangover headache – the next day.

 That upset win in beach volleyball can go right to your head, literally.
 Strenuous exercise in hot weather often triggers headaches in many people.
 To help avoid this take notice of the signals your own body sends you, and don’t be afraid to quit – or at least take a rest break – when the heat is getting to be a little too much.